NPC-Worldwide/npcsh/README.md

 # NPC Shell

-The NPC shell is the toolkit for tomorrow, providing a suite of programs to make use of multi-modal LLMs and agents in novel interactive modes. `npcsh` is a command-line program, and so can be used wherever you work. `npcsh` is developed to work relibly with small models and performs excellently with the state-of-the-art models from major model providers.
+The NPC shell is the toolkit for tomorrow, providing a suite of programs to make use of multi-modal LLMs and agents in novel interactive modes. `npcsh` is based in the command line, and so can be used wherever you work. `npcsh` is developed to work relibly with small models and performs excellently with the state-of-the-art models from major model providers.
+Fundamentally, the core `npcsh` is a bash replacement shell that lets users execute bash directly, ask an agent questions, and invoke pre- and user-defined macro tools and agents.
+Switching between agents is a breeze in `npcsh`, letting you quickly and easily take advantage of a variety of agents and personas.

 To get started:
 ```bash